Interstellar-Network/Interstellar-Book/src/M5_demo_tutorial.md

     - `sudo docker compose run --entrypoint /usr/local/worker-cli/demo_interstellar.sh integritee_cli -P 2090 -p 9990 -u ws://integritee_node -V wss://integritee_service -R http://integritee_node:8990`

-    >replace `sudo docker compose` by `podman-comnpose` in the previous command when using podman
+    >replace `sudo docker compose` by `podman-compose` in the previous command when using podman
     * the first time you start the demo it should say:
     ```
     [...]